-The MPO will maintain active participation in various professional associations, including but not limited to the NC Association of Metropolitan Planning Organizations and the National Association of MPO's.
-The MPO will also support regional initiatives such as Best Workplaces for Commuters and Safe Routes to Schools.
+The MPO will maintain active participation in various professional associations, including but not limited to the CAMPO FY 2023 UPWP - Adopted 2/16/22 Page | 47 NC Association of Metropolitan Planning Organizations and the National Association of MPO's.
+The MPO will also support regional initiatives such as Best Workplaces for Commuters, Triangle Transportation Choices (Travel Demand Management program), and Safe Routes to Schools.